-EMDR (Eye Movement Desensitization and Reprocessing) is a psychotherapy for trauma resolution that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experience.
-Using the detailed protocols and procedures learned in EMDR therapy training sessions, clinicians help clients activate their natural healing processes.
+EMDR (Eye Movement Desensitization and Reprocessing) is a psychotherapy for trauma resolution that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences.
+EDMR therapy utilizes the detailed protocols and procedures learned in EMDR therapy training sessions for clinicians to help clients activate their natural healing processes.

 EMDR therapy is an eight-phase treatment.
 Eye movements (or other bilateral stimulation) are used during one part of the session.
 After the clinician has determined which trauma memory to target first, the therapist asks the client to hold different aspects of that event or thought in mind and use their eyes to track the therapist’s hand as it moves back and forth across the client’s field of vision.
 It is believed to be connected with the biological mechanisms involved in Rapid Eye Movement (REM) sleep.
 Internal associations arise and the clients begin to process the memory and disturbing feelings through client preparation, assessment, desensitization, installation, body scan, closure, and reevaluation of treatment affect the 8 phases of EMDR which are thoroughly described down below.

 As a natural outcome of the EMDR phases, the client’s thoughts, feelings, and behavior are all indicators of emotional health and resolution—all without speaking in detail or doing homework used in other therapies.

 EMDR therapy involves attention to three time periods: the past, present, and future.
 Focus is given to past disturbing memories and related events.
-Also, it is given to current situations that cause distress, and to developing the skills and attitudes needed for positive future actions.
+Also, it is given to current situations that cause distress, and to develop the skills and attitudes needed for positive future actions.
 With EMDR therapy, these items are addressed using an eight-phase treatment approach.
-During EMDR treatment, the client will focus on a traumatic memory while their eyes track the therapist’s hand movements.
+During EMDR therapy treatment, the client will focus on a traumatic memory while their eyes track the therapist’s hand movements.
 This bilateral stimulation is related to Rapid Eye Movement (REM) sleep functions and helps the client process their memories.
-In contrast to standard PTSD treatments, EMDR not only closes mental wounds, but it also transforms them into personal empowerment.
+In contrast to standard PTSD treatments, EMDR therapy not only closes mental wounds but also transforms them into personal empowerment.

 The first phase is a history-taking session(s).
 The therapist assesses the client’s readiness and develops a treatment plan.
 The client and therapist identify possible targets for EMDR processing.
 These include distressing memories and current situations that cause emotional distress.
 Other targets may include related incidents in the past.